joomla-extensions/tours-toolkit/README.md

 - export tours in the json format,
 - grab and store media,
 - grab and create language files (when tours are multi-lingual),
 - package all in an installable zip file.
+The package will contain an installer that will import tours, media and language files.

 Once packaged, the idea is to have a specific JED directory where people will be able to find extended core tours, third-party tours and other miscellaneous tours.